jcjohnson/neural-style/README.md

 * `-model_file`: Path to the `.caffemodel` file for the VGG Caffe model.
 * `-backend`: `nn` or `cudnn`.
 Default is `nn`. `cudnn` requires [cudnn.torch](https://github.com/soumith/cudnn.torch).

+## Speed
+On a GTX Titan X, running 1000 iterations of gradient descent with `-image_size=512` takes about 2 minutes.
+In CPU mode on an Intel Core i7-4790k, running the same takes around 40 minutes.
+Most of the examples shown here were run for 2000 iterations, but with a bit of parameter tuning most images will give good results within 1000 iterations.